prvdmwrong/prvdmwrong/docs/reference/core/types/options.md

 Configures how Oh My Prvd will ignite.
 The following are the available configuration options: This type is not useful outside of Oh My Prvd itself;
-prefer to specify ignition options as a parameter of [` ignite(options)`](../providers/use.md).
+prefer to specify startup options as a parameter of [` ignite(options)`](../providers/use.md).

 === "Luau"